 Phil Franckel began practicing personal injury law in 1989 as an attorney at a major personal injury law firm in New York City.

-One of Phil Franckel’s cases which couldn’t be settled involved a TMJ (the joint in the jaw) injury caused when his client’s car was struck by a truck.
-The jury announced they wanted to award $1.3M and resulted in what is believed to be the highest verdict at trial in Nassau County for a TMJ injury.
-The verdict was reduced by the court to $573,000.
+One of Phil Franckel’s cases, which couldn’t be settled, involved a TMJ (the joint in the jaw) injury caused when his client’s car was struck by a truck.
+The jury announced they wanted to award $1.3M, which resulted in what is believed to be the highest verdict at trial in Nassau County for a TMJ injury.
+The court reduced the verdict to $573,000.

 Recently, another jury verdict in Nassau of $465,000 for a torn meniscus in a motorcycle accident is believed to be a record verdict in Nassau for a torn meniscus.

-Awarded the Million Dollar Trial Lawyers Award™, I am most proud of the “Above The Policy” Award for settling a case for $155,000 where the insurance policy limit was only $25,000 and finding insurance policies which were not disclosed by the insurance company.
+Awarded the Multi-Million Dollar Trial Lawyers Award™, I am most proud of the “Above The Policy” Award for settling a case for $155,000 where the insurance policy limit was only $25,000, finding insurance policies that were not disclosed by the insurance company, and settling a motorcycle accident case against a very well-known company for $1,850,000 which was $650,000 above the insurance policy and was paid out of corporate money.

 See other settlements and verdicts.